johnsonjh/dps8m-proxy/README.md

 ### Admin interaction

-* The running proxy can be controlled with the following commands:
+* The running proxy can be controlled with the following console
+  commands:
   * `?` - Show help text
   * `c` - Show proxy configuration
   * `l` - List active connections